190819-reston-java/training-code/week7/notes.md

 # Docker
   * Wildly popular tool used for DevOps.
+  * The **Docker Daemon** runs on your machine and manages docker containers, runs the docker network, and builds docker images.
+Start it with sudo service docker start
   * The first use case is to deploy your applications in **Docker Containers**, which allows you to run your application anywhere Docker runs.
   * Runs natively on Linux and has added support for Windows and OSX.
   * A step beyond mvn package in consistent deployment because it ensures the OS and environment are consistent across deployments, in addition to managing dependencies.